Barrenjoey Headland Palm Beach

 The View from the top

-When you reach the top of the headland, you’ll be standing on Sydney’s northern most point, 91 metres above sea level.
+When you reach the top of the headland, you’ll be standing on Sydney’s northernmost point, 91 metres above sea level.
 This position and elevation afford unique views.

 Standing on the central viewing platform, with the lighthouse at your back, look left across to Lion Island and over the calm waters of Broken Bay.
-Bring your gaze around to see the Central Coast which is clearly visible opposite.
+Bring your gaze around to see the Central Coast, clearly visible opposite.
 Moving around the headland, you’ll see the ocean stretching south toward the Northern Beaches, then look back over the isthmus that separates the ocean from Pittwater and up to the Hawkesbury River in the west.

 From May to September, Barrenjoey Headland is a popular spot from which to view migrating whales.
 Do bring binoculars and a zoom lens though, because they’re likely to be a long way out.